 Every treatment at Harvard Art starts with an evaluation of the current condition of the object.
 From this evaluation, Harvard Art will prepare a written treatment proposal that describes the current condition of the object, the proposed treatment options, and the estimated cost of each option.
-Upon acceptance of the proposal, Harvard Art will schedule a time when the object can be treated, either at the client’s site or at our studio in Harvard, Massachusetts.
+Upon acceptance of the proposal, Harvard Art will schedule a time when the object can be treated, either at the client’s site or at our studio originally in Harvard, Massachusetts and now in Osterville, MA.
 On completion, Harvard Art provides a treatment report that documents the treatment process (before, during, and after photographs, steps taken, and material used).

 How do objects get to Harvard Art for treatment?

 In the local New England area, reasonable fees for pick-up and delivery can be included in the treatment proposal, on request.
 Beyond the local area, Harvard Art recommends a Fine Art carrier, such as Fine Arts Enterprises or US Art Co.
 Objects can also be shipped via Federal Express or UPS, and in those cases Harvard Art recommends the use of packaging materials specifically made for fine art objects, such as the Airfloat Systems Strong Box.

 Does Harvard Art perform treatments on site?

 Yes.
 If the conditions are appropriate, Harvard Art can perform on-site treatments.